On this site, I am creating a resource that will help you to learn the following languages:

-(2) The content of this site should be taken as a work in progress.
+(2) The content of this site is a work in progress.
 Rather than present a finished work on this site, I publish new content one chapter at a time, as I produce it.
-This means that I often return to older material to make improvements where necessary.
+This means that I must regularly return to older material to make improvements where necessary.
 Should you encounter anything in my notes or translations that requires my attention, please write to me.

 (3) With regard to my translated portions of text: The source Friulian or Polish is always in bold, and my translation into English is in italics.
 The purpose of my translations is not only to render the source text into English that you may understand the meaning of it, but often to elucidate a grammar point also.
 For instance: Aron e i siei fîs (Aaron and his sons) si lavaran lis mans e i pîts (washed their hands and feet [washed the hands and the feet unto themselves]).
 The portion between square brackets is a very literal rendering that eludicates the grammar.
 Other times, a portion between square brackets serves not to elucidate grammar but simply to provide a more literal rendering of the translation that immediately preceded it.
 For instance: l’om al lè cun jê (the man lay [went] with her) e chê e cjapà sù (and she conceived [took up]).
 In the examples above, the translations are interspersed in the sentence.
-There are times when I have taken a sentence as a whole, with the entire translation following it, set after a colon; in this case, the translation and use of brackets appears so: Aron e i siei fîs si lavaran lis mans e i pîts: Aaron and his sons washed their hands and feet (washed the hands and the feet unto themselves).
+There are times when I have taken a sentence as a whole, with the entire translation following it, set after a colon; in this case, the renderings appear so: Aron e i siei fîs si lavaran lis mans e i pîts: Aaron and his sons washed their hands and feet [washed the hands and the feet unto themselves].